A Semiparametric Approach to Model-based Sensitivity Analysis in Observational Studies: INTRODUCTION

-As acknowledged by \cite{VanderWeele2011}, there exists a tension between generality and complexity for sensitivity analysis.
-Our proposal aims to strike a balance between generality and complexity.
+Our proposal aims to strike a balance between generality and complexity (\citealp{VanderWeele2011}).
 The proposed approach is general in the following sense.
-First, it does not place any distributional assumption on the unmeasured confounder $U$.
-Second, the proposed approach works seamlessly with any parametric outcome regression model $\mathbb{E}[Y \mid Z, \boldsymbol{X}]$ and propensity score model that empirical researchers routinely fit in their primary analysis.
-For instance, in the example of \cite{Blattman2009}, a probit or logistic regression relating the binary outcome, the binary treatment, and baseline covariates is fit in the primary analysis assuming ``no unmeasured confounding''.
-When the outcome of interest is continuous or count data, a linear regression or a Poisson regression may be more appropriate.
-Our proposed sensitivity analysis directly builds on the model specification in the primary analysis by simply inserting a hypothesized unmeasured confounder $U$ with unrestricted distribution in the population.
+First, it does not place distributional assumptions on the unmeasured confounder $U$.
+Second, it works seamlessly with any parametric outcome regression model $\mathbb{E}[Y \mid Z, \mathbf{X}]$ that empirical researchers routinely fit in their primary analysis.
+For instance, in the example of \cite{Blattman2009}, a probit or logistic regression relating the binary outcome, the binary treatment, and baseline covariates is fit in the primary analysis.
+Our proposed method would directly build upon this model specification in the primary analysis by inserting a hypothesized unmeasured confounder $U$ with unrestricted distribution in the population.
 More importantly, our proposed approach remains practical and easy-to-use and does not sacrifice the lucidity and transparency of the original widely used method proposed by \cite{Rosenbaum1983} and generalized by \cite{Imbens2003}.
-One key contribution of \cite{Imbens2003} is that it allows one to interpret sensitivity analysis results in terms of the additional variance in the response explained by the hypothesized unmeasured confounder $U$.
-The proposed semiparametric approach does not offer such an interpretation in terms of partial $R^2$; instead, it provides an interpretation of sensitivity analysis routed in Rosenbaum's widely popular $\Gamma$ approach (\citealp{Rosenbaum2002a, Rosenbaum2010}), as we will explore in detail in Section \ref{sec: interpret}.